 Leadership Engagement – The Microlearning Way

-When looking to increase engagement across the organisation , more often than not, the problem isn’t as much with the employees as it is with the leadership.
+When looking to increase engagement across the corporation, more often than not, the problem isn’t as much with the employees as it is with the leadership.
 That’s right.
 Sometimes we have to turn the mirror around and face the fact.

 Leadership and Engagement will continue to be the two major priorities that would be facing organizations in 2018.
 The challenge that L&D leaders face is in knowing how to address these issues effectively in order to increase productivity.